 Recommendations

-Small Accounts: Webull’s robo service requires $100 to start, while Schwab’s automated program has a much steeper $5,000 minimum.
-Neither brokerage firm has any minimums for self-directed accounts.
-Because Webull offers fractional-share trading for more securities, it would be a better choice for small self-directed accounts.
+Small Accounts: Webull’s robo service only needs $100 to start, while Schwab’s automated program requires $5,000.
+Neither has a minimum for self-directed accounts.
+Webull is better for small accounts because it allows fractional trading in more stocks.

-Long-Term Investors & Retirement Savers: Who has financial planning, annuities, lifecycle mutual funds, bond ladders, small business retirement plans, branch locations, and much more?
-Only Schwab.
+Long-Term Investors & Retirement Savers: Schwab is the only broker here with financial planning, annuities, lifecycle mutual funds, bond ladders, small business retirement plans, branch offices, and more.

-ETF/Stock Trading: Charles Schwab's thinkorswim platform is the best for active trading.
+ETF/Stock Trading: Schwab’s thinkorswim is the top choice for active trading.

-Beginners: For obvious reasons, an investment-advisory account is better for newbies.
-We lean towards Schwab because it has human investment advisors, which Webull lacks.
+Beginners: For new investors, a managed account is helpful.
+Schwab is better because it has human advisors, which Webull does not.

-Mutual Fund Trading: Only Schwab has mutual funds.
+Mutual Fund Trading: Only Schwab offers mutual funds.

 Webull vs Schwab Verdict

-Schwab has a moderate lead overall.
-Webull is the clear winner for crypto trading, while Schwab is the top dog for active trading and financial planning.
+Schwab is ahead overall.
+Webull is best for crypto trading, while Schwab is best for active trading and financial planning.

 Open Schwab Account